ant-media/ant-media-documentation/docs/guides/playing-live-stream/hls-playing.md

 When creating or updating a stream on Ant Media Server via the Rest API, you have the option to specify a subfolder for the broadcast.
 This allows HLS files to be generated within that designated folder.

 This functionality ensures that when HLS files are being generated on the server side, they will be placed in the specified subfolder path within the `/usr/local/antmedia/webapps/{appName}/streams` directory.
-For instance, if you create a stream with the streamId `teststream` and a subfolder `mySubFolder` in WebRTCAppEE application, then your HLS files `(.m3u8 and .ts)` will be generated under:
+For instance, if you create a stream with the streamId `teststream` and a subfolder `mySubFolder` in the WebRTCAppEE application, then your HLS files `(.m3u8 and.ts)` will be generated under:

 ```/usr/local/antmedia/webapps/WebRTCAppEE/streams/mySubFolder``` directory.